 The suit, which was filed in DC Superior Court, alleges that Amazon holds onto its market dominance by barring third-party sellers from offering products at lower prices on competing platforms.
 The suit claims that these “most favored nation” agreements have led to higher prices for consumers and less innovation in general.

 “Amazon’s policies have prevented competing platforms, including sellers’ own websites, from competing on price and gaining market share,” Racine said in a press call.
 “The loss of competition results in less innovation.”

 The suit noted that there is a clause that prohibits independent sellers from “offering their products on a competing online retail sales platform, including the TPS’s own website, at a lower price or on better terms than the TPS offered the products on Amazon.”

 Racine is calling on Amazon to stop engaging in this anticompetitive conduct by doing away with the strict rules that independent sellers must agree to.

-“As a direct and proximate cause of Amazon’s exclusionary scheme, District residents have been injured because they have been denied a competitive marketplace for online retail sales and paid higher prices for products than they would have paid absent Amazon’s anticompetitive acts,” the complaint said.
+“As a direct and proximate cause of Amazon’s exclusionary scheme, District residents have been injured because they have been denied a competitive marketplace for online retail sales and paid higher prices for products than they would have paid absent Amazon’s anticompetitive acts,” the suit said.
 “District consumers are deprived of choosing from a full, competitive range of online retailers who may have offered lower prices.”

 Tech companies have faced a slew of antitrust lawsuits in recent years.
 At the end of 2020, 48 state attorneys general and the Federal Trade Commission (FTC) sued Facebook for allegedly buying up companies that it may have perceived as competitive threats.